Templates

 Using a template

-Once your template has been created, you can create a new metric using that template.
-After navigating to a column in the appropriate warehouse, if you click on new metric, you will now see your new template.
-That will also enable you to input any placeholder values that have been selected.
-In this case, as the placeholder type was column, a dropdown with the list of columns from this table is populated.
+Once your template is created, you can create a new metric using that template.
+After navigating to a column in the appropriate warehouse, click New metric where you can see your new template.
+That also enables you to input any parameter values that have been selected.
+In this case, as the placeholder type was a column, a dropdown with the list of columns from this table is populated.

-When the metric is executed, Bigeye will drop the template directly in the executed query on the source, surrounded by the level of aggregation selected.
+When the metric is executed, Bigeye drops the template directly in the executed query on the source, surrounded by the level of aggregation selected.

 Example templates